 Start by looking at your Home Page.

-This will be your most visited page, and you will want to take advantage of the real estate.
+The home page will be your most visited page, and you will want to take advantage of the real estate.

-Think of your Home Page as a perfectly laid out brick and mortar store.
+Think of your Home Page as a perfectly laid out brick-and-mortar store.

 Your home page should be appealing, clean, and easy to navigate.